package-url/purl-spec/README.rst

 - `docker` for Docker images

   - The default repository is `hub.docker.com`
-  - The `namespace` is the user or organization if present
+  - The `namespace` is the registry/user/organization if present
-  - A URL host or Authority should not be used as a `namespace`.
-Use instead the `repository_url` qualifier `key` to point to an alternative image registry.
   - The version should be the image id sha256 or a tag.
 Since tags can be moved, a sha256 image id is preferred.
   - Examples::

         docker:cassandra@latest
         docker:smartentry/debian@dc437cc87d10
-        docker:customer/dockerimage@sha256:244fd47e07d10?repository_url=gcr.io
+        docker:gcr.io/customer/dockerimage@sha256:244fd47e07d10

 - `gem` for Rubygems: